 Where Intelligent Automation Brings Added Efficiencies

-Too often, claims are abandoned due to lack of pertinent insurance information, properly obtained prior authorizations (PAs), or unknown coverage details.
+Too often, claims are abandoned due to lack of pertinent insurance information, properly obtained prior authorizations, or unknown coverage details.
 When systems are implemented that bring AI-driven solutions to the reimbursement process, the reduction in errors coupled with the savings in time adds up to significant bottom-line improvements.

 Streamlining Laboratory Prior Authorizations

-As the menu of available genetic and molecular testing applications continues to grow, so do laboratory PA requirements, and the future promises to hold an ever-growing collection of tests.
-While PA responsibilities may rest with the ordering provider, often they are missing, or patient information is incorrect, creating a cascading follow-up process that wastes time and can impact patient care.
+As the menu of available genetic and molecular testing applications continues to grow, so do laboratory prior authorization requirements, and the future promises to hold an ever-growing collection of tests.
+While preauthorization responsibilities may rest with the ordering provider, often they are missing, or patient information is incorrect, creating a cascading follow-up process that wastes time and can impact patient care.

-By moving expectations to the point of care delivery, PAs can be processed before accessioning, or testing is even done.
-With an AI-driven software solution fully integrated with the lab’s own Laboratory Information System (LIS), required PAs can be isolated, approvals initiated and sent, follow-up performed 24/7, and notification of successful resolution returned to the lab in real-time.
+By moving expectations to the point of care delivery, prior authorizations can be processed before accessioning, or testing is even done.
+With an AI-driven software solution fully integrated with the lab’s own LIS, required prior authorizations can be isolated, approvals initiated and sent, follow-up performed 24/7, and notification of successful resolution returned to the lab in real-time.

 Using an intelligent automated system significantly reduces the need for burdensome manual follow-up (i.e., waiting on hold, faxing and refaxing, etc.), saving time and resources.
 A process that historically has taken anywhere from several hours to days or even weeks can now be accomplished in minutes.

-To illustrate even more clearly, the 2019 CAQH Index looked at the average cost per transaction for manual versus fully-electronic PA transactions and found that automating the process would save an average of $9.04 for providers.
-Couple that with estimated savings for insurance payers of $3.27, and the industry-wide savings per PA would be $12.31.
+To illustrate even more clearly, the 2019 CAQH Index looked at the average cost per transaction for manual versus fully-electronic prior authorization transactions and found that automating the process would save an average of $9.04 for providers.
+Couple that with estimated savings for insurance payers of $3.27, and the industry-wide savings per prior authorization would be $12.31.
 Add that savings to the increased revenue recognized as denials and write-offs decline significantly, and intelligent automation solutions speak for themselves.

 Most importantly, not only will this increase and accelerate the reimbursement cycle, but it should greatly improve the patient’s experience and confidence in their care.

-Learn more by contacting us about AI solutions to improve laboratory revenue and streamline business operations processes.
+Learn more about this exciting partnership with XIFIN and contact us to discuss AI solutions that improve your laboratories revenue and streamline the business operations processes.